 Visitor groups are a way of organizing and classifying visitors to your website.
 Visitors can be grouped in a variety of ways: IP address (by ranges, organizations, tags, or countries), or by visitor IDs.
 For example, perhaps you want visitors from Amazon's Web Services to be treated differently than visitors from residential IP addresses.
-Or perhaps you would like visitors from one country to see different content from visitors from a different country.
+Or perhaps you would like visitors from one country to see different content than visitors from a different country.
 Or perhaps logged in visitors would be given access to more content than anonymous visitors.

 Suppose, for example, that any visitor is allowed to read three articles per month.
 After that limit, visitors are asked to create a free account, which allows them to read ten articles.
 If visitors pay for a membership, then they can read an unlimited number of articles.
 To support this, you might create two new visitor groups in Gatekeeper:

 - Paid members

 Gatekeeper has a system visitor group called "any"; if a visitor does not match any other visitor group, that visitor would be classified as "any" (which can be used to represent all of the anonymous visitors).

 When a user signs up for a free account, your software can add that user ID to the "Free members" group.
 When users pay for a subscription, your software can add the corresponding user ID to the "Paid members" group.
 If the user's subscription expires, your can remove the corresponding user ID from the "Paid members" group.

 A visitor type is a category for classifying a visit.
 Gatekeeper uses visitor types to figure out what which visit information to check when authorizing a visit.

 There are several visitor types available: